Andrés Galarraga: NL RBI leader (1997)

 Perhaps the most famous home run Galarraga hit was a mammoth grand slam off Kevin Brown on May 31, 1997, which landed 20 rows deep into the upper deck at Florida Marlins' Pro Player Stadium.
-It may also be his most debated home run with a distance initially measured at 573 ft and then 529 ft.
+It may also be his most debated home run, with a distance initially measured at 573 ft and then changed to 529 ft.
 At the time, it set a record for both the Rockies and the stadium.
 In 2011, ESPN's Home Run Tracker recalculated the distance to 468 ft.
 But in 2017, the Baseball Research Journal published an analysis by Jose L. Lopez PhD, and Oscar A. Lopez PhD—professors of Engineering at the Central University of Venezuela—that concluded that Galarraga's home run travelled between 517.5 and 529.4 feet.
-This makes Galarraga's May 31, 1997 grand slam one of the few pre-Statcast home runs to be proven to have exceeded 500 feet.
+This makes Galarraga's May 31, 1997 grand slam one of the few pre-Statcast home runs to have been proven to have traveled over 500 feet.
 Previously, Galarraga smashed two homers in two games that traveled 455 ft and 451 ft respectively, totaling 1435 ft, an average of 478 ft each.

 The Rockies released Galarraga at the end of the season to make room at first base for prospect Todd Helton.
 At the time of his release, Galarraga was the club's all-time leader in home runs (172) and RBI (579).
 As a free agent, he signed a three-year contract with the Atlanta Braves.

-Atlanta Braves (1998–2000)
+Atlanta Braves (1998, 2000)

 In Galarraga's first season in Atlanta (1998), he hit .305, with 44 home runs, and 121 RBI.
 This made him the first player in MLB history to hit 40 or more homers in consecutive seasons for two different teams.
 During spring training, Galarraga developed a sore back.
 Treatment from the team's trainers and team doctor included hydrobaths, massages, muscle relaxers, and stretching, but would not stop the nagging soreness.
 Galarraga was referred to a medical oncologist in Atlanta for a thorough physical exam and an MRI.
 On the second lumbar vertebra in his lower back, Galarraga had a tumor known as non-Hodgkin's lymphoma, a form of lymphatic cancer.
 He missed the entire 1999 season receiving chemotherapy treatments.
 Rockies third baseman and ex-teammate Vinny Castilla switched briefly from his traditional number 9 to number 14 on his jersey, to honor Galarraga's cancer fight.